Delaware Car Insurance Guide

 As well, the sooner you file a claim the sooner you will receive the money you need to pay off your accident bills.

-Delaware has an Unfair Claims Settlement Practice, which makes sure insurers are following ethical guidelines.
+Delaware has an Unfair Claims Settlement Practice Act, which ensures sure insurers are following ethical guidelines.
 The law requires insurers to respond to claims promptly and disclose all information on policies.

-This makes sure people receive all the benefits owed to them, and that insurers don’t try to pay less for a claim.
+This ensures people receive all the benefits owed to them, and that insurers don’t try to pay less for a claim.